ConvertAPI/docs/asynchronous-conversions.md

 Asynchronous file conversions are made by setting the `Async` parameter to `True`.
 The response of the asynchronous conversion contains `JobId` which could be used to poll the result.
-The ConvertAPI supports two types of asynchronous results: - `Polling` and `WebHooks`.
+The ConvertAPI supports two types of asynchronous results: - `Poll` and `Push` (WebHooks).

 ## Polling